syre-data/docs/source/get_started/local/tutorial/assets.rst

 				|__ analysis

 Wonderful!
-We've now created our project strucutre and added our data.
+We've now created our project structure and added our data.
 Next we'll look at how to analyze the data using Thot Scripts.

 .. only:: builder_html or readthedocs